mukuls1107/Akane_outdated/README.md

 If you'd like to reach me personally you can join my Discord Server: https://discord.gg/tUCCsRSHxQ

+If you want to deploy your bot on Heroku, then do not change or delete the **Procfile**

 #### How to get started:

 Create a settings.json file like the following: